elliotchance/pie/README.md

 # Functions

+Below is a summary of the available functions.

+The "(E)" after the function name indicates that the function will use the `Equals` method if it is available.
+See *Custom Equality*.

 | Function          | String | Number | Struct | Maps | Big-O    | Description |
 | ----------------- | :----: | :----: | :----: | :--: | :------: | ----------- |
 | `Abs`             |        | ✓      |        |      | n        | Abs will return the absolute value of all values in the slice.